 With sixteen teams taking part in the inaugural year this number has increased to sixty teams.
 The carnival runs during the first week of the June/July holidays.

 All students in the school have the opportunity to attend a reflection day or retreat during the year.
 In particular, our senior students find these to be very valuable opportunities for personal and spiritual growth.
 Our Year 11 students attend a reflection and team building day in Term Three designed to promote the idea of Christian leadership and to help them prepare as a year group to be the leader of the school in the following year.
-Our Year 12 students attend a 3 day retreat at Chaverim focusing on the development of their spirituality.
 Students generally refer to this retreat as one of the most moving and valuable experiences of their whole time at Shalom College.

-The Year 7 camps occur early in Term One and aim to build relationships between students who are quite unfamiliar with one another initially.
+The Year 7 camps occur in Term Two and aim to build relationships between students who are quite unfamiliar with one another initially.